Sri674/Microsoft-Classifying-Cybersecurity-Incidents/README.md

 5)FINAL EVALUATION ON TEST DATA:

-      Once the model is finalized and optimized, I evaluated it on the test.csv dataset. and checked the accuracy score, final macro-F1 score, precision, and recall to assess how well the model generalizes to unseen data.
-By comparing this Random Forest model is performing decently well on the unseen test dataset with an accuracy of 79%.
-The model's strength lies in its ability to identify class 2 correctly (high recall), wheres class 0 and class 1 also performs good.
-Precision and F1 score too performs good.
+      Once the model is finalized and optimized, I evaluated it on the test.csv dataset.
+Random_forest is best model chosen from train dataset, when it is tested on unseen test data it gives a accuracy of 0.86.
+Precision,recall,f1-score too comes with good numbers in confusion matrix: class0,class1,class2 correctly identifies their respective classes in large number.

 6)CONCLUSION:

     i)SUMMARY OF RESULTS:

-                  The Random classifier performed better than other models with the good accuracy of 85%, when compare to another models.The model can predict the Cybersecurity Incident classes with a reasonable degree of accuracy.
-When done Evaluation on unseen test data it gives accuracy of 79%,and good result for precision, recall and F1 score, and overall prediction among three classess in confusion matrix seams to be good.
+                  The Random classifier performed better than other models with the good accuracy of 89%, when compare to another models.The model can predict the Cybersecurity Incident classes with a reasonable degree of accuracy.
+When done Evaluation on unseen test data it gives accuracy of 86%,and good result for precision, recall and F1 score, and overall prediction among three classess in confusion matrix seams to be good.

     ii)LIMITATIONS: